-The Vice President of Student Services will review with the student the nature of the complaint and the relevant evidence and testimony.
+The Vice President for Instruction and Student Services will review with the student the nature of the complaint and the relevant evidence and testimony.
 When the investigations have been completed, the vice president will take appropriate disciplinary action or refer the case to the College Disciplinary Review Board.